rbmccr/thereforejs/README.md

 ### Setup

+- Import the class
 - Instantiate the class
 - Prepare a config object
 - Wrap your function call in an IAm method

 ```
+import IAm from "therefore";

 let iam = new IAm();

 let config = {